 So, I’ve got a theory about stopping the ketogenic diet.
-It is a theory that I am ready to test out.
-My theory is that my mind is more powerful than my body.
+It is a theory that I am ready to test out; my mind is more powerful than my body.
 You see, my whole life I’ve worked to try to fix my body, trying to do things to it to make it better, to change it.
 For as long as I can remember, I have fought with my body.
 Today I’ve decided to surrender.

 My parents and I searched for something to explain my insurmountable sleepiness and lack of energy.
 When I was about 13 years old, I was diagnosed with narcolepsy.
 Narcolepsy is a neurological disorder that disturbs the sleep-wake cycle.
 But little did I know, its more than just feeling sleepy.
 I took that diagnosis and wrapped it around me like a security blanket.
 It was the explanation for why I felt so awful, and it became my identity.

-Year after year we tried treatment options, none of them worked.
-Deep down, maybe I didn’t want them to work, maybe I didn’t believe they would work.
-I don’t know how I felt or what I believed, I was just a kid.
+Year after year, we tried treatment options to improve my wakefulness, none of them worked.
+Deep down, maybe I didn’t want them to work.
+Perhaps I didn’t believe they would work.
+I don’t know how I felt or what I believed.
+I was just a kid.
 But looking back I know I couldn’t imagine feeling any better, so it would have been difficult to allow myself to.

 I felt like I had been dealt a bad hand in life, but I kept doing what I believed I was supposed to be doing anyway.
-When I graduated college, got a real job, and realized I was actually sort of functioning in life, I started to believe I could do more.
-However, I was struck with some debilitating headaches.
+When I graduated from college, I got a real job.
+I realized I was functioning in life.
+Eventually, I started to believe I could do more.
+However, I began getting some debilitating headaches.
 The doctor called them cluster headaches because they came out of nowhere and were so intense there was no possible way to function when they were around.
-Now I think of this as the signal my body was sending me that it was time to do more.
+Now I think of this as the signal my body was sending me that it was time to do more to feel better.

 The keto diet was AMAZING.
 I immediately had to start cutting back on the medication I was taking because it was way too much on my new eating regiment, the ketogenic diet.
 I gained muscle and felt more fit and healthy than ever before.
 Eventually, I was only taking the Xyrem because it seemed like a crime to throw away this precious liquid that had a value of about $3,000 a bottle.

-For the last 4 years, I believed in the keto diet.
+For the last four years, I believed in the keto diet.
 I never would have thought of stopping the ketogenic diet!
 It became my lifestyle.
 Avoiding sugar, rice, and noodles was the easy part.
-A 12-year vegetarian, I embraced eating meat.
-I have been absolutely terrified of the side effects of “messing up” on the diet.
-I am living my dream, traveling the world and working online.
-The only negative is how difficult it can be sometimes to follow the diet, and I miss out on experiences because I am so afraid to even try one bite of rice, noodles, or anything containing gluten.
+A 12-year vegetarian, I began eating meat.
+I have been terrified of the side effects of “messing up” on the diet.
+I am living my dream, traveling the world, and working online.
+The only negative is how difficult it can sometimes be to follow the way of eating (WOE), and I miss out on experiences because I am so afraid even to try one bite of rice, noodles, or anything containing gluten.

 As of today, I am changing my beliefs.
 I believe I can eat a balanced, healthy diet, and feel even better than I did on keto.
-I will feel better because I will have more variety in my diet, I will be able to try new foods that I have been denying myself, and I will constantly be saying YES instead of NO. Now, I’m not going to return to eating processed crap all the time, and I’m not going to eat whole loaves of bread.
-My plan is to start with rice and some more carb heavy natural foods like chickpeas and sweet potatoes.
-I will cut back on all the fatty things I have been devouring, but also not be scared of fat.
+I will feel better because I will have more variety in my diet, I will be able to try new foods that I have denied myself, and I will continuously be saying YES instead of NO. Now, I’m not going to return to eating processed crap all the time.
+And I’m not going to eat whole loaves of bread.
+I plan to start with rice and some more carb heavy natural foods like chickpeas and sweet potatoes.
+I will cut back fat, but I won’t be afraid of it.

 I think I am ready for this because, throughout this process, I have learned self-control.
 Stopping the ketogenic diet is a tough decision, but I have to see what happens.
-I have learned to understand the value of fresh ingredients and I have a much better understanding of nutrition than I did before going keto.
+I have learned to understand the value of fresh ingredients, and I have a much better understanding of nutrition than I did before going keto.
 But more than anything, I have learned to shift my belief systems.
-I am learning to believe that my body is amazing, but my mind is even better.
-I believe that I can be even happier and healthier than I am now by saying “yes” more and saying “no” less.
+I am learning to believe that my body is fantastic, but my mind is even better.
+I think that I can be even happier and healthier than I am now by saying “yes” more and saying “no” less.

 So here is my farewell to keto.
 It’s been great!